TheGamerCant/Mountain-Generals-Wild-Ride/documentation.md

-SLO.previous_election_states			-> Array, states that took part in the last election SLO.previous_election_results			-> Array, percentage vote of each party at the last election SLO.previous_election_votes			-> Array, vote count of each party at the last election SLO.previous_election_party_position		-> Array, position of each party at the last election results.
+SLO.previous_election_states			-> Array, states that took part in the last election SLO.previous_election_results			-> Array, percentage vote of each party at the last election SLO.previous_election_votes			-> Array, vote count of each party at the last election SLO.previous_election_party_position		-> Array, position of each party at the last election results by vote count.
 Index = party, value = position
-SLO.previous_election_position_party		-> Array, position of each party at the last election results.
+SLO.previous_election_position_party		-> Array, position of each party at the last election results by vote count.
+Index = position, value = party
+SLO.previous_election_party_position_seats	-> Array, position of each party at the last election results by seat count.
+Index = party, value = position
+SLO.previous_election_position_party_seats	-> Array, position of each party at the last election results by seat count.
 Index = position, value = party
 SLO.previous_election_margin_of_victory		-> Variable, gap between first and second place nationally SLO.previous_election_seat_array		-> Array, how many seats each party got nationally at the last election SLO.previous_election_total_votes		-> Variable, total no. of votes cast nationally